Frac sand mining is literally booming in western Wisconsin – and it’s wreaking havoc on air and water quality and public health.

 - The Chippewa Sand Company had a wastewater pond overflow in a drainage area, eventually soaking into the soil.

 There are currently no drinking water standards for some of the chemicals used in sand mining.
 Many labs do not even test for them, so the health impacts, if any, won’t be known for some time.
-Two of the most common chemicals used in the sand mining process are hydrochloric acid, which helps to break up the minerals, and polyacrylamides which is used to remove unwanted minerals from the sand.
-Hydrochloric acid is a clear, colourless solution of hydrogen chloride in water.
-It is a highly corrosive, strong mineral acid with many industrial uses.
-Hydrochloric acid is found naturally in gastric acid.
+One of the most common chemicals used in the sand mining process are polyacrylamides which are used to remove unwanted minerals from the sand.
 Polyacrylamides can turn into acrylamide, a neurotoxin and carcinogen.
 California requires products containing acrylamide to be labeled “a chemical known to the State of California to cause cancer.”(4)

 Sand mining and processing utilize significant amounts of groundwater, usually requiring high-capacity wells (a well with a pump capacity of 70 or more gallons per minute).
 Water is used to clean and sort the sand, as well as for dust control.
 Expected average water use ranges from 420,500 gallons to 2 million gallons per day.
 The effects of groundwater pumping are specific to the local hydrogeology and proximity to surface waters.